 Due to the close proximity of the dairies and pipelines to the communities of Shafter, Buttonwillow, and Rio Bravo Greely, an analysis of impacts of exposure to sensitive receptors must be conducted.

 FRESNO — It’s a new dawn in the City of Fresno.
-This week the city council inaugurated a new mayor and one councilmember to begin the 2021 session.
+The city council inaugurated a new mayor and one councilmember to begin the 2021 session.